JSerZANP/react-source-code-walkthrough-en/README.md

-# A easy-to-understand walk-through for React Source Code
+# A easy-to-understand walkthrough for React Source Code